CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 The only major difference is that our comments have been stripped out.

 The remaining ~30,000 lines are what replaced the `#include <iostream>` directive in our original program.
-Withiin these lines, we can find reference to `std::cout`:
+Within these lines, we can find reference to `std::cout`:

 ```cpp
 namespace std __attribute__ ((__visibility__ ("default")))